-The semester hours which may be earned by successful completion of a course are indicated in parentheses immediately following the course title, e.g., (3).
+The semester hours which may be earned by successful completion of a course

 I, II, and A used in the description of a course indicate the course will be offered the fall semester, spring semester, and by announcement, respectively.
 A course is offered during the indicated semester or by announcement on the assumption there will be adequate enrollment.
 If a course does not obtain adequate enrollment, it is subject to cancellation.
 The University reserves the right to cancel any course if the enrollment is not sufficient, to divide a course if the enrollment is too large for efficient instruction, and to change instructors when necessary.